miguelamacias/OracleProject_Scattergories/README.md

 # OracleProject_Scattergories
 Java application that simulates the scattergories game.
-Final project for Oracle Academy Course.
+Final project for an Oracle Academy Course.